KennethLangedal/CHILS/README.md

 ```
 This will produce an executable called CHILS.

 There are no dependencies besides an OpenMP-compatible compiler.
 Adjust the CC variable in the Makefile if you prefer another compiler than GCC.
+Note that the code was only tested on Linux.

 ## Program Options

-Note that the **-p N** option is necessary to run CHILS (**N** concurrent solutions).
+Note that the **-p N** option is necessary to run CHILS (using **N** concurrent solutions).
 Otherwise, the program defaults to baseline local search.

 | Option | Description | Default | Mandatory
 |-|-|-|-